-Agencies can also tax producers and use that money to speak as the government, occasionally without regard to the laws that a sister-agency seeks to enforce.
+Agencies can also tax producers and use that money to speak as the government, 205 occasionally without regard to the laws that a sister-agency seeks to enforce.
 For example, DMI, the dairy marketing wing of the USDA, participated in a milk marketing campaign that claimed milk helps people lose weight.
-Although the parties eventually withdrew their health claims after a public-interest group challenge, it is troubling that agencies cannot police themselves when it comes to protecting consumers.
+206 Although the parties eventually withdrew their health claims after a public-interest group challenge, 207 it is troubling that agencies cannot police themselves when it comes to protecting consumers.

 Government power can also be wielded maliciously against the public interest.
 This happened when President Nixon entered into a quid pro quo agreement with members of the dairy industry.
 In 1972, representatives of American Milk Producers, Inc. (AMPI) lobbied President Nixon to increase dairy pricing while a potential \$2 million campaign contribution loomed in the background.
 Shortly thereafter, the administration increased milk prices, AMPI transferred their donation to Nixon's account, and the price increase cost taxpayers \$100 million.
+Days of the price increase cost taxpayers.